Graphics: Chris Dunmire

 Download Fall Card #3

-Use your creative art or collage skills to make your own images on the card by hand or with graphic design software.
-The possibilities for homemade greeting card ideas are limitless!
+Use your creative art or collage skills to make your own images by hand or with graphic design software like Adobe InDesign, Illustrator, Photoshop, or Microsoft Word or Publisher.

-© Chris Dunmire 2004, 2007.
+©2004, 2007, 2018 Chris Dunmire.
 All rights reserved.